JielingMa/jielingma.github.io/content/authors/admin/_index.md

 Jie-ling Ma is currently a PhD student of Department of Cardiology, State Key Laboratory of Complex Severe and Rare Diseases, Peking Union Medical College Hospital, Chinese Academy of Medical Sciences and Peking Union Medical College, Beijing, China.

-Dr.Ma obtained her medical degree in 2020 from Guangzhou Medical University.
+Jie-ling Ma obtained her medical degree in 2020 from Guangzhou Medical University.
 She is now devoting into the research of pulmonary hypertension for one goal:into the unknown,to cure and improve the life expactancy of patients with pulmonary vascular disease.

 马杰羚，中国医学科学院北京协和医院心内科在读博士生，目前研究领域为肺血管疾病。

-愿 勇攀畏途巉岩，为医学研究事业添砖加瓦。
+愿勇攀畏途巉岩，为医学研究事业添砖加瓦。

 # PUBLICATIONS

-1. Ma JL*, Wei YP, Zhou YP, et al. A novel interventional therapy for pulmonary stenosis due to fibrous mediastinitis: PUL-STENT (a new pulmonary stent).
-J Am Coll Cardiol.
+1. **Ma JL***, Wei YP, Zhou YP, et al. A novel interventional therapy for pulmonary stenosis due to fibrous mediastinitis: PUL-STENT (a new pulmonary stent). *J Am Coll Cardiol*.
 2022 Mar, 79 (9_Supplement) 3195.https://doi.org/10.1016/S0735-1097(22)04186-9.(First author)

-2. Wu XH*, Ma JL*, Ding D, et al. Experimental animal models of pulmonary hypertension: Development and challenges.
-Animal Model Exp Med.
+2. Wu XH*, **Ma JL***, Ding D, et al. Experimental animal models of pulmonary hypertension: Development and challenges. *Animal Model Exp Med*.
 2022 Sep;5(3):207-216. doi: 10.1002/ame2.12220.
 Epub 2022 Mar 25.
 (Co-first  author)

-3. Wu XH*, Li JY*, Ma JL, et al. Vaccination against coronavirus disease 2019 in patients with pulmonary hypertension: a national prospective cohort study.
-Chin Med J (Engl).
+3. Wu XH*, Li JY*, **Ma JL**, et al. Vaccination against coronavirus disease 2019 in patients with pulmonary hypertension: a national prospective cohort study. *Chin Med J (Engl)*.
 2023 Jul 13.

 # ABSTRACTS

-1. Ma JL*, Wei Y, Zhou Y, et al. A novel interventional therapy for pulmonary stenosis due to fibrous mediastinitis: PUL-STENT (a new pulmonary stent).The 71rd Annual Scientific Session of the American College of Cardiology(ACC 2022).Poster.(April,2022.Online due to the COVID-19 pandemic)
+1. **Ma JL***, Wei Y, Zhou Y, et al. A novel interventional therapy for pulmonary stenosis due to fibrous mediastinitis: PUL-STENT (a new pulmonary stent).The 71rd Annual Scientific Session of the American College of Cardiology(ACC 2022).Poster.(April,2022.Online due to the COVID-19 pandemic)

-2. Ma JL*, Zhi-Cheng Jing.The First Report of Angioimmunoblastic T-cell Lymphoma Primarily Presenting as Pulmonary Hypertension.The 8th Scientific Meeting of Korean Pulmonary Hypertension Society in counjunction with the 3nd East Asia Society  of Pulmonary  Hypertension.Oral.(July,2023,Korea)
+2. **Ma JL***, Zhi-Cheng Jing.The First Report of Angioimmunoblastic T-cell Lymphoma Primarily Presenting as Pulmonary Hypertension.The 8th Scientific Meeting of Korean Pulmonary Hypertension Society in counjunction with the 3nd East Asia Society  of Pulmonary  Hypertension.Oral.(July,2023,Korea)